kilpkonn/msc-thesis/main.typ

 How we treat the last case depends on the use case, but in this thesis, for simplicity, we assume that the types do not unify.

 === Borrow checking
-Another crucial step for the Rust compiler is borrow checking#footnote(link("https://rustc-dev-guide.rust-lang.org/borrow_check.html")).
+Another crucial step for the Rust compiler is borrow checking#cite-footnote("Rust Compiler Development Guide, MIR borrow check", "2024-04-06", "https://rustc-dev-guide.rust-lang.org/borrow_check.html").
 The main responsibilities for the borrow checker are to make sure that:
 - All variables are initialized before being used
 - No value is moved twice or used after being dropped